m0byn/Paper-Replication/Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md

 # Project

-- Official project name
+- Replication of: Gonzalez-Navarro, Marco.
+2013.
+“Deterrence and Geographical Externalities in Auto Theft.”
+American Economic Journal:
+  Applied Economics 5 (4): 92–110

 # Task

-- Load data and prepare it such that it can be used in the analysis.
-The data is saved to .arrow and .parquet and should be imported in other quarto files.

-# Notes

-- here is some space for general notes
+- Load data and run replication of provided Stata code in R. After running the replication, an attempt is made to implement the Callaway St’Anna estimator.

 # Load relevant functions and packages